Tomas-Novickis/Discord-test-bot/README.md

 # Discord-test-bot
-Very simple discord bot with one command
+Very simple discord bot with one command.

 ..................................................................................